Rapper's Delight: Background

 A substantial portion of the early stanzas of the song's lyrics was borrowed by Jackson from Grandmaster Caz (Curtis Brown) who had loaned his 'book' to him—these include a namecheck for "Casanova Fly", which was Caz's full stage name.
 According to Wonder Mike, he had heard the phrase "hip-hop" from a cousin, leading to the opening line of "Hip-hop, hippie to the hippie, to the hip-hip-hop and you don't stop", while he described "To the bang-bang boogie, say up jump the boogie to the rhythm of the boogie, the beat" as "basically a spoken drum roll.
 I liked the percussive sound of the letter B".
 The line "Now what you hear is not a test, I'm rappin' to the beat", was inspired by the introduction to The Outer Limits ("There is nothing wrong with your television set.
 Do not attempt to adjust the picture").

 Before the "Good Times" background starts, the intro to the recording is an interpolation of "Here Comes That Sound Again" by British studio group Love De-Luxe, a disco hit in 1979.

 According to Oliver Wang, author of the 2003 Classic Material: The Hip-Hop Album Guide, recording artist ("Pillow Talk") and studio owner Sylvia Robinson had trouble finding anyone willing to record a rap song.
 Most of the rappers who performed in clubs did not want to record, as many practitioners believed the style was for live performances only.
-It is said that Robinson and her son overheard Big Bank Hank in a pizza parlour.
+It is said that Robinson and her son overheard Big Bank Hank in a pizza parlor.
 According to Master Gee, Hank auditioned for Robinson in front of the pizza parlor where he worked, while Gee himself auditioned in Robinson's car.
 A live band was used to record most of the backing track, including members of the group "Positive Force": Albert Pittman, Bernard Roland, Moncy Smith, and Bryan Horton.

 Chip Shearin claimed during a 2010 interview that he was the bass player on the track.
 At the age of 17, he had visited a friend in New Jersey.
 The friend knew Robinson, who needed some musicians for various recordings, including "Rapper's Delight".
 Shearin's job on the song was to play the bass for 15 minutes straight, with no mistakes.
 He was paid $70 but later went on to perform with Sugarhill Gang in concert.
 Shearin described the session this way: